Design using structural fire standards

-It is known from full scale fire tests that a simply supported hot rolled beam carrying a concrete floor slab and 60% of its room temperature load bearing capacity will become fully plastic (fail) when the bottom flange temperature reaches 620°C. It is also known that if it carries a lower load then plasticity will occur at a higher temperature.
-Because it will take the beam a longer time to reach the higher temperature, it can be seen that reducing loads will enable a structural member to fully fill its structural function for a longer period in a fire.
+It is known from full scale fire tests that a simply supported hot rolled beam carrying a concrete floor slab and 60% of its room temperature resistance will collapse when the bottom flange temperature reaches 620°C. It is also known that if it carries a lower load then plasticity will occur at a higher temperature.
+Because it will take the beam a longer time to reach the higher temperature, it can be seen that reducing loads will enable a structural member to fulfil its structural function for a longer period in a fire.
 In BS 5950 Part 8, member utilisation is expressed in terms of the ‘Load ratio’ where:

-Load ratio = the load at the fire limit state divided by the load capacity at 20°C
+Load ratio = the load at the fire limit state divided by the load resistance at 20°C